mosaicml/composer/docs/source/notes/distributed_training.rst

 reason about memory, performance, and other properties.

 Within Composer, we have three options for data-parallelism-only
 execution: `Pytorch DDP`_ (default), `Pytorch FSDP`_, and `DeepSpeed Zero`_.
-Although Pytorch DDP is the default, DeepSpeed Zero provides better performance and lower memory utilization when configured correctly, and Pytorch FSDP increases memory and computational efficiency, while producing the same results as Pytorch DDP.
+Although Pytorch DDP is the default, Pytorch FSDP increases memory and computational efficiency when configured correctly while producing the same results and is the recommended option.

 Usage
 -----